DioxusLabs/docsite/docs-src/0.5/en/getting_started/choosing_a_web_renderer.md

 Finally, we can use [server functions](../reference/fullstack/server_functions.md) to communicate with the server in a type-safe way.

 This approach uses both the dioxus-web and dioxus-ssr crates.
-To integrate those two packages and `axum`, `warp`, or `salvo`, Dioxus provides the `dioxus-fullstack` crate.
+To integrate those two packages and `axum` Dioxus provides the `dioxus-fullstack` crate.

 There can be more complexity with fullstack applications because your code runs in two different places.
 Dioxus tries to mitigate this with server functions and other helpers.